mx-xsq/bmw-540i-resale-price-estimation/README.md

-# BMW 540i Resale Price Prediction
+# BMW 540i Resale Price Estimation

 This project predicts the resale price of BMW 540i vehicles using historical listing data and linear regression.